torisrobloxmarket-lang/Siounsniojsipjns/README.md

                 shouldMove = false
                 if hum.PlatformStand then hum.PlatformStand = false end

-                -- Smart LookOn to closest Casher
-                local closestCasher, closestDist = nil, math.huge
+                -- Smart LookOn to closest Casher when standing still local closestCasher, closestDist = nil, math.huge
                 for _, p in pairs(Players:GetPlayers()) do
                     if p ~= LocalPlayer and p.Character then